-We, the organizers, take the covid-19 situation seriously.
-We will, either ourself or by proxy, assume responsibility to actively effectuate the Swedish authorities’ recommendations, which will be current at the time of the festival.
-This may include requesting safe distances towards one another, a maximum amount of people in a room, assigned entrances and exits to common areas, encouraging activities to take place outdoor if possible, separate time-slots for eating, etc.
+We, the organisers, take the COVID-19 situation seriously.
+We will, either ourselves or by proxy, assume responsibility to actively implement the Polish authorities’ recommendations, which will be current at the time of the Festival.
+This may include requesting safe distances towards one another, a maximum number of people in a room, assigned entrances and exits to common areas, encouraging activities to take place outdoors if possible, separate time-slots for eating, etc.

-By coming to the festival, you are agreeing to cooperate with the festival organizers in taking the presented precautions.
+By coming to the Festival, you are agreeing to cooperate with the Festival organisers in taking the presented precautions.

-In the end, the recommendations are what we rely on.
-We will follow them as they change, including, and in worst case scenario, by cancelling the festival altogether if needed.
+The recommendations are what we rely on.
+We will follow them as they change, including, and in the worst case scenario, by cancelling the Festival altogether, if needed.
 If you have more questions regarding our view on how to handle the pandemic, please don’t hesitate to contact us.

 Do I need to have experience in NVC in order to attend the Festival?

 No, there are no requirements at all.
 Just come as you are, there are often many people completely new to NVC.